 Yes, you can tattoo over skin that has had laser tattoo removal, as long as the area is fully healed and properly assessed.
-The key is timing, texture, and a plan agreed by both your laser specialist and your tattoo artist.
+The key factors are timing, texture and a clear plan agreed by both your laser specialist and your tattoo artist.

 Table Of Content